 - Assure that any onsite wastewater or septic or other system used for the disposal of embalming and sanitary fluids is properly sized, correctly operated and regularly maintained.
 Be aware of and immediately investigate and correct any problems discovered, using the services of trained licensed professionals for assistance.
 If the funeral home has expanded, assure that the capacity of the waste disposal system meets current needs.
-Make sure that the contents of the septic tank are regularly inspected and periodically pumped-out on a schedule that considers the volume of the wastewater and the capacity of the septic tank.
-All material removed from the septic tank should be properly disposed of.
+Make sure that the septic tank is periodically pumped, no less often than every three years.

 - Know the constituents of and the required method of disposal of any and all waste materials and fluids that the funeral home produces.
 Different requirements govern the handling and disposal of Hazardous Waste, Medical Waste, and other wastes produced in the course of funeral home operation.
 Be certain that any disposal firms with which you deal are licensed and reputable.
 Know where the wastes the funeral homes produces are taken for disposal and the compliance status of the disposal facility.
 Maintain copies of all waste disposal receipts.
 Each funeral director bears personal responsibility for the proper disposal of the wastes generated, as required by federal, state, and local law.